As an editor expecting her second baby—here’s everything I’d recommend to get for birth and beyond

 There were certain brands—ones that I'd heard other new mums raving about—and others, for their perceived functionality and levels of chic that I kept seeing across my social feeds, that I wanted to try out.

-How I tested the products in this roundup
+How we tested the products in this roundup

-Here at Marie Claire UK, we’re pretty serious about thoroughly testing the products we recommend, as the team’s shopping editor, I’ve tried and tested everything from new beauty launches to the best fitness kits in the name of journalism.
+Here at Marie Claire UK, we’re pretty serious about thoroughly testing the products we recommend.
+Myself and our shopping editor, who had her first baby a few months ago, tried and tested.

 I know that newborn essentials don’t come cheap, and are possibly the most important purchases you’ll ever make, so I went through a vigorous testing process to ensure they were as brilliant as they claimed to be.